 Sauerkraut and mushroom pierogi is a traditional Polish dish eaten for Wieczerza Wigilijna or Christmas Eve dinner.
 The meaty mushroom and tangy sauerkraut are perfectly complimented by the light fluffy dough and melted butter on top!

 No Meat For Christmas Eve!

 Christmas or Wigilia is a feast of twelve courses that range from appetizers to dessert!
-But because many Poles are Roman Catholic, none of these Christmas Eve dishes can contain meat.
+But because many Poles are Roman Catholic, none of these Polish Christmas dishes can contain meat.
 Tradition only allows for fish and vegetarian dishes to be served at Christmas Eve dinner.

 But even the vegetarian dishes cooked for Wieczerza Wigilijna are amazingly delicious, especially the pierogi z kapustą i grzybami or sauerkraut mushroom pierogi!
 With the meaty mushrooms in the light and fluffy pierogi dough, you won’t miss meat at all!

 When Saint Hycinth brought the pierogi recipe from Kyiv back to Poland, he didn’t realize the impact he would have on future generations of Poles.
 These simple pierogi are eaten in Polish homes as often as bigos or zurek or barszcz czerwony!

 How To Make Sauerkraut And Mushroom Pierogi Recipe

 Step I – Soak The Mushrooms

 Wash the dried mushrooms and allow them to soak overnight in a pot of cold water.
 The next day, drain the water and cook the mushrooms until soft.
 If you can’t soak overnight, soak for at least three to four hours.

 Start by draining the juice from the sauerkraut by squeezing it carefully.
 Then chop it finely and boil in water for an hour till it’s soft.
 Then drain it again till there’s no water left.